India continues Kashmir lockdown after separatist politician's death | DW | 03.09.2021

 Videos on social media show highly agitated family members appearing to scuffle with police shortly before Geelani was taken away.
 His body was draped in the flag of Pakistan.

-Islamabad observed a day of official mourning following Geelani's death.
+Islamabad observed an official day of mourning following Geelani's death.
 Mosques in the restive region have said they would be saying special prayers honoring him.

 The region is under the direct control of New Delhi.